TykTechnologies/tyk-docs-hugo/tyk-docs/content/upgrading-tyk.md

 ### Docker

 #### Simple environment or a Dev environment
-In a simple environment or a development environment, in which you can simple restart your gateways, do the follwing:
+In a development environment, in which you can simply restart your gateways, do the following:

 1. Backup your gateway config file
 2. Update the image version in the docker dommand or script